kylefantastic/phase-1/week-2/wireframe-reflection.md

 ![](/week-2/wireframe-blog-index.png)

 #### What is a wireframe?
-A wireframe (or page schematic, screen blueprint) is a is a visual guide that represents the skeletal framework of a website.
+A wireframe *(or page schematic, screen blueprint)* is a is a visual guide that represents the skeletal framework of a website.
 This can be realized by a non-technical person but it is usually a designer work.
-Most of the time, wire framing consists in developing the graphical part of the human-machine interface because The wireframe depicts the page layout or arrangement of the website’s content, including interface elements and navigational systems, and how they work together.
+Most of the time, wireframing consists in developing the graphical part of the human-machine interface.
+The wireframe depicts the page layout orarrangement of the website’s content, including interface elements and navigational systems, and how they work together.

 #### What are the benefits of wireframing?
 Wireframing focuses and benefits on: